coddingtonbear/benzo/readme.rst

   define the content you'd like to send.
 * Simple and intuitive creating of requests.
-Your request's contents and properties (like URL, request method, and headers) are displayed in your default editor, and you can add, alter, or remove paramters as you wish.
+Your request's contents and properties (like URL, request method, and headers) are displayed in your default editor, and you can add, alter, or remove parameters as you wish.
 * Separation of the API payload from the editor format.
-Although the API you're interacting with might demand form-encoded, JSON, or yaml values, you can edit your request using a variety of formats, and benzo will convert it to the proper format when dispatching your request.
+Although the API you're interacting with might demand form-encoded, JSON, or yaml values, you can edit your request using a variety of formats, and Benzo will convert it to the proper format when dispatching your request.
 * Saveable sessions.
 Do you ever build a request perfectly the first time?
 Me neither.
-Iterate quickly and easily on your request by using benzo's sessions.
-If first you do not succeed, just re-run benzo in the same session, and the editor will be opened just as you last left it.
+Iterate quickly and easily on your request by using Benzo's sessions.
+If first you do not succeed, just re-run Benzo in the same session, and the editor will be opened just as you last left it.

 Installation